RSTrivia/trivia-game/README.md

 <h1 align="center">OSRS Trivia</h1>
+<p align="center"><i>Put your OSRS knowledge to the test in an OSRS-inspired game</i></p>

 ## Goal

 [OSRS Trivia](https://osrstrivia.pages.dev) is a Trivia game for Oldschool RuneScape.
-The goal is to answer Old School RuneScape Trivia questions.
+The goal is to test your Old School RuneScape knowledge and answer Trivia questions,
+all while gaining xp, leveling up, unlocking pets and achievements and climbing the leaderboards.

 ## Game Modes
 There are five modes: